samesystem/resource_policy/docs/components/policy.md

 ## Usage of Policy#protected_resource

 Policy provides `#protected_resource` method which returns wrapped model instance and does not allow to view fields which current_user does not have access to.
+You must define `policy_target` in order to be able to use `protected_resource` feature

 Usage example: